-The Department of History offers programs of study leading to an M.A. in Global, International and Comparative History (MAGIC) and a Ph.D. in History.
+The Department of History offers programs of study leading to an M.A. degree in History for Global, International and Comparative History (MAGIC) and a Ph.D. in History.

-The Ph.D. doctoral program is open to students with a B.A. or an M.A. in history or extensive course work in history and whose academic records demonstrate the capacity for high-quality, full-time work toward the doctoral degree.
-Doctoral studies focus on the preparation of fields that are individually designed and developed with the guidance of the faculty mentor and supervisory committee, followed by the completion of a doctoral dissertation.
+The Ph.D. program is open to students with a B.A. or an M.A. in history or a related field, and whose academic records demonstrate the capacity for high-quality, full-time work toward the doctoral degree.
+Doctoral studies focus on the preparation of fields that are individually designed and developed with the guidance of the faculty mentor and supervisory committee, followed by the completion of a dissertation.

 - M.A.
 (Global, International and Comparative History)

 - M.A./M.S.
 (Foreign Service)